 Amusement Park Accidents: Know Your Rights

 Amusement parks offer visitors a variety of fun and exciting entertainment options.
-The fun can quickly become dangerous, however, if proper precautions are not taken to ensure visitors’ safety.
-Defective equipment, employee negligence and countless other issues can put everyone at the park at risk of serious or even fatal injuries.
+However, the fun can quickly become dangerous if proper precautions are not taken to ensure visitors’ safety.
+Defective equipment, employee negligence, and countless other issues can put everyone at the park at risk of severe or even fatal injuries.

 Get The Legal Representation You Deserve

-The personal injury attorneys at Arye, Lustig & Sassower, P.C., offer clients more than 50 years of experience representing accident victims.
+The personal injury attorneys at Arye, Lustig & Sassower, P.C., offer clients over 50 years of experience representing accident victims.
 We know that pursuing legal action against a large company can be intimidating.